Aug. 11th 2011

 Also when studying any topic in history one must always educate themselves with the customs and cultural aspects of the era.
 To not do this will cause the research information to be a superficial resemblance of the facts at best.
 For an example if you were to write a research paper on the people of Iran, or Syria today you would find they are living by laws and customs very much the same way they did during the time Jesus was born.
 Women had no rights during Paul's day and was considered as property.
 With this in mind let's read what Paul stated in 1 Cor 14:34-35.
 "Let your women keep silent in the churches, for they are not permitted to speak; (Greek is preach) but they are to be submissive, as the law also says.
 (We will cover the meaning of teach or preach at the end of this paper.)
 And if they want to learn something, let them ask their own husbands at home; for it is shameful for women to speak in church.
 (New King James Throughout) The fact that one of the letters of Paul states that women should not teach in the church goes a lot deeper than meets the eye as you will see before we finish this study.
 Just as an example to make my point here, during the time in South Louisiana and Alabama when Blacks could not publicly set, dance, or eat with the whites, the old World Wide Church of God held the same policy!
 You would think it was biblical to do things that way if you were a part of the congregation at that time.

 Those that would teach that women should not be involved in the gospel would most likely not use this scripture in their sermon.
-It would be very awkward trying to explain why Paul was saying that women were involved as fellow workers in the Gospel which is a message in itself.
+It would be very awkward trying to explain why Paul was saying that women were involved as fellow workers in the Gospel which is a message in itself and also shows the fact that these are letters and not commands from God.
 My wife is a great helper and companion to me in my research and study of the scriptures.
 She has spent many hours not only in study but in reading the articles and giving me her input and point of view.
 The only reason her name is not on these articles is because she requested that I not add her name there.
 There are many examples in the bible where women played a major role in the outcome of events.
 I will not go into all them in depth here but let's not forget Ruth, or the very wise Queen Esther, and let's not forget what King Solomon had to say in the example of the Proverbs 31 woman.

 We must always remember that God creates all things for a purpose and if any thing in creation or any person steps outside that purpose they become less useful as God intended.
 Men were in fact created first from the dust of the ground and women were created from the rib of man which means the woman came from man or out of man and then God stated that she was to be a helper for him.
 God could have made women from the dust of the ground in the same way He made man but choose to do it this way for a good reason.
 It is God's will that men always are to be in authority over all the earth and also responsible for the results of any misuse and women are to be subject to that authority just as men must always be subject to the authority of God.
 Men need to understand their reasonability and know that women were not given to man as a slave, or as a pleasure toy, or a punching bag! but to help her husband succeed in life.
 What men should realize is that a man's wife is his helper in life and should stand beside, not behind him, and if we abuse our wives we are really abusing ourselves and reducing our own success as well.
 God designed the relationship to be that the success of one would be the success of the other, and conversely the demise of one would be the demise of the other and in many cases the demise of the family.
 The thing that men and women should realize is that apart they are not complete, but together in their proper roles they are one and again just as all men and women should be one with God.